 That’s not exactly the spirit.

-Carve some space even if that means locking yourself up in the bathroom away from the guests to meditate 5 minutes.
+Carve some space out even if that means locking yourself up in the bathroom away from the guests to meditate 5 minutes.

 Make space: you need and deserve it